Polanas/ECS/README.md

 ```

 ### Entities
-Entites are placeholders for components.
+Entites are simple indices.
+What each entity is is determined by their components.
 ```cs
 //creating an entity
 Entity entity = world.AddEntity();